Life Underwriting Risk

-The SCR for credit risk before diversification amounts to € 9,850 million, with an incidence of 28% to the overall SCR before diversification.
-Credit risk is mostly driven by fixed income securities, while the contribution to SCR of the counterparty risk (including reinsurance default) remains more limited.
+The SCR for credit risk amounts to € 8,342 million before diversification (equal to 26% of total SCR before diversification).
+Credit risk is mostly driven by spread risk on fixed income securities, while the contribution to SCR of the counterparty risk (including reinsurance default) remains more limited.

 Within this framework additional rating assessments can be performed at counterparty and/or financial instrument level and ratings need to be renewed at least annually.
 This process applies even where an external rating is available.
 Moreover, additional assessments shall be performed each time the parties involved in the process possess any information, coming from reliable sources, that may affect the creditworthiness of the issuer/issues.

 Operational risk is the risk of loss arising from inadequate or failed internal processes, personnel or systems, or from external events.
-Losses from events such as fraud, litigation, damages to Generali premises, cyber-attacks and failure to comply with regulations are therefore covered in the definition.
-It also includes financial reporting risk but excludes strategic and reputational risks.
+The definition includes the compliance risk and financial reporting risk and excludes the strategic and reputational risks.